hanihanihaani/learngit/readme.txt

 	this is a long long story

-	my boss is a stupid person
+	my boss is a very good person

 	create a new branch